Fortuzen/Kuruve/docs/_build/html/_sources/environments.rst.txt

 Environments
 ==================================
 There are 4 environments available.
-You should use KuruveGymEnv as a base for other environments.
+You should use KuruveGymEnv as a base for other/new environments.
 Remember to check the action and observations spaces for each environment.

 GymEnv/KuruveGymEnv